cybercongress/go-cyber/docs/cyberd.md

 ~ every N nodes consensus around prunned state history via ipfs hash of state blob

 ## Search as prediction market on the relevance of links

 ## Inductive reasoning

 A useful property of a system is that it must know nothing about objects except when, who and where some prediction was asked.
 If we assume that a consensus computer must have some information about linked objects the complexity of such model growth unpredictably.
 That is.
-Deduction of a meaning inside consensus computer is expensive thus
+Deduction of a meaning inside consensus computer is expensive thus our design hardly depend on this assumption.

+## About when

+Proof-of-history + Tendermint

+## About who

+Digital signatures and zero knoeldge proofs

+## About where

+Proof of location

 ## Link chains